 In your final year you will be able to cultivate innovative approaches and reflect upon past practice.
-You will contextualise your work and undertake your dissertation project, as well as fine-tune your photography skills during a work experience placement; all helping you to discover your future pathway in the industry.
+You will contextualise your work and write an extended essay, as well as fine-tune your photography skills; all helping you to discover your future pathway in the industry.
 Modules are:

 - 301 – Specialist Practice

 - 302 - Extended Essay

 - 303 – Professional Development and Progression

 The modules shown for this course are those currently being studied by our students, or are proposed new modules.
 Please note that programme structures and individual modules are subject to amendment from time to time as part of the University’s curriculum enrichment programme and in line with changes in the University’s policies and requirements.